jmeneghini/MIDSX/README.md

 * **CMake 3.10.0 or higher:** If you don't have CMake installed, or require a newer version, follow this [guide](https://askubuntu.com/questions/355565/how-do-i-install-the-latest-version-of-cmake-from-the-command-line).

 * **SQLite3 Library:** On Linux, the library can be installed using your distribution's package manager.
 Using apt: `sudo apt install sqlite3 libsqlite3-dev`.
-On Mac, the library can be installed with brew: `brew install sqlite3 libsqlite3-dev`.

 * **Python 3.8.x or higher:** If not already installed, go [here](https://www.python.org/downloads/).

 * **nibabel:** To load NifTI files, MIDSX uses the python package nibabel.
 It can be easily installed with pip: `pip install nibabel`.

+* **Boost:** On Linux, the library can be installed using your distribution's package manager.
+Using apt: `sudo apt install libboost-all-dev`.

 MIDSX additionally uses the following libraries via Git submodules; these do not need to be installed manually: